Energinet-DataHub/opengeh-measurements/docs/gold/table_definitions/gold_measurements.md

 # Measurements - Gold Table Definition

 This table contains measurements which is presented as one measurement value per metering point per row.
-The table depends on `opengeh_silver.measurements`.
+The table depends on `silver.measurements`.

 | Column name | Data type | Nullable | Description | Constraints |
 | - | - | - | - | - |